scenarex/web3-lambda-layer/README.md

 # How to use

 Check out the [example](example) folder for a simple use case of this layer in a Serverless function.

+# Additional notes

+This dependency bundle will not be available locally to Serverless.
+If you need to test locally, install the web3.js npm package as a development dependency.